mech/Notes/DevOps/Docker/docker.md

 `Dockerfile` is recommended because it provides a more repeatable, transparent, and idempotent mechanism for creating images.

 Where you put the `Dockerfile` is where Docker will get its context or build context from.
 Do not use `/` as your build directory.
+Use `.dockerignore` to keep the image small and the build fast by decreasing the chance of cache busting.

 Each instruction in `Dockerfile` is a new layer.
 Docker runs the container, perform the instruction, commit it and stop it.
 Then repeat the whole process again for the next instruction.